How to Make Your Will

 If you die without a will—called intestate—the state you live in will gain control of your assets and act on your behalf.
 A court-appointed administrator will make decisions about distribution of your property and the guardianship of your children.
 The state’s one-size-fits-all approach to settling estates may go against what you actually want to happen with your estate.

 Don't be deterred by cost or complexity.
 Simple wills are inexpensive and the process is straightforward.
+If you're wondering how to make a will, here are some tips to get you started.

 Do it yourself or hire an attorney?